How not to run out of money in retirement

 Americans aren’t terrific at saving for retirement.
 Many are even worse when it comes to figuring out how much to spend once they get there.

 Even those who stop work earlier can use the strategy, or a version of it, to figure out when they can afford to retire and how much they can spend, says Steve Vernon, a research scholar at the nonprofit Stanford Center on Longevity in Stanford, California.
-Vernon worked with the Society of Actuaries to study nearly 300 different retirement income approaches.
-The strategy was the best way for middle-income people with $100,000 to $1 million saved to create an income stream, Vernon says.
+Vernon worked with the Society of Actuaries to study nearly 300 different retirement-income approaches.
+The strategy was the best way for middle-income people with $100,000 to $1 million saved to create an income stream, he says.

 Most people nearing retirement don’t consult a financial adviser, and only about half try to calculate how much money they’ll need to retire comfortably, according to surveys by the Employee Benefit Research Institute.
 Instead, retirees typically take one of two approaches, Vernon says: